Chefs Notes

 Drain the potatoes, and let them sit in the colander for about three minutes before mashing them.
 Rather than a masher, I use a food mill to process the potatoes.
 A food mill forces the potatoes through tiny holes, making sure there are no lumps and leaving you with very smooth potatoes.
 If you do use a potato masher to process the potatoes, get them as lump-free as possible.

-After all of the ingredients had been processed, there should be two cups of peppers and onions, two cups of mashed potato, and two cups of poached haddock.
-That should be easy enough to remember.
 To those main ingredients, add one tablespoon of chopped parsley, one teaspoon chopped thyme, one teaspoon dried dill, one teaspoon paprika, half a teaspoon of salt (plus more to taste) and an eighth of a teaspoon of pepper (plus more to taste).
 Mix all of the ingredients, taste the mixture (it's okay, everything's cooked) and adjust the seasoning with salt and pepper as needed.

 Forming the Fishcakes

 To form the fishcakes and get them all the same size, use a ⅓ cup measure to scoop out portions of the mixture.
-Roll the scooped portions into balls, then flatten the balls and cup your hands around the edges to tighten-up the circumference.
+Roll the scooped portions into balls, then flatten the balls and cup your hands around the edges to tighten up the circumference.
 Repeat this process until all of the haddock fishcakes have been formed.
 Put the fishcakes in the fridge to chill for about an hour, or freeze as they are.

 Haddock Fishcakes